DRab123/DRab123.github.io/README.md

 - image carousel

+- image carousel hover information on each pic

-- mobile support
+- mobile support (seems to be fine now?)

 - think what else to add

-- left, center, right design test